KazuMatsuHack9981/my_memos/docker_commands.md

 ## status of container
-get status of the container which is you `docker run`
+get status of the container which you `docker run`
 add option `-a` to show container which is not running.
 ```
 docker ps